NSO Handbook

 With all of IU’s transportation options, it’s easy to get around campus or explore Bloomington.

 Take the bus, with either the IU Campus Bus or Bloomington Transit—both free with your CrimsonCard.
-Track the buses using DoubleMap at bloomington.doublemap.com.
+Track campus buses in real time through the IU Mobile app at iu.edu/mobile-app.

 Bringing a car to campus is not recommended but is allowed.
 Visit parking.indiana.edu for information on parking fees and locations.